Form a Corporation in Oklahoma

-Lastly, beginning in the following year after you incorporate, you’ll need to pay $25 and file your first annual report.
+Lastly, beginning in the following year after you incorporate, you’ll need to pay a filing fee and file your first annual report.
 Your annual report will list directors and officers of the new corporation

 If you would like additional information or advice on Oklahoma taxation, be sure to consult with a tax attorney or an accountant who understands this area of law.

 When incorporating in the state of Oklahoma, you have several choices about the type of corporation you’d like to create.
 For an unlimited potential number of shareholders, you’ll want to choose the most common corporation type: a General Stock Corporation.
 If you’d like to set a limit on the number of shareholders in your articles of incorporation, you can choose to be a Close Corporation.
 This caps the maximum number of shareholders at 35.
 Finally, certain professionals may benefit from a Professional Corporation, mandated by the state of Oklahoma.

 There are forms provided by the state of Oklahoma that can be downloaded.
 These forms meet the minimum requirements of the Oklahoma Corporations Code.
 It’s also possible to have an attorney draw up new forms that meet your specific needs from scratch.